 You can never have too much success.
 In this article learn three great tips to make sure your wedding photography studio is trending in the right direction.

-This is an understandable question, but of course the answer is NOT to give up.
+This is an understandable question, but of course, the answer is NOT to give up.

-Instead, stand out as a wedding photographer and you’ll achieve this in three simple ways: 1) being unique, 2) being a story teller, and 3) offering the highest quality, overall experience.
+Instead, stand out as a wedding photographer, and you’ll achieve this in three simple ways: 1) being unique, 2) being a storyteller, and 3) offering the highest quality, overall experience.

 1) Be Unique: it's One of a Kind